 The 7506’s comfort isn’t bad, but because it’s kind of not really an On-Ear or Around-Ear, the padding will dig into your ear lobes and leave marks and stuff.
 Not only that, but it will hurt a little.
 Some adjustments are needed at various intervals throughout your listening session.

-Fortunately, there isn’t too much in the way of bass roll off, so you can enjoy these for Hip-Hop, Rap, etc. Around 60Hz though it takes a weird dip and this could explain my indifference toward the headphone (in part).
+Fortunately, there isn’t too much in the way of bass roll-off, so you can enjoy these for Hip-Hop, Rap, etc. Even so, around 60Hz it takes a weird dip.
+This could explain my indifference toward the headphone (in part).

 I just find them kind of listless sounding at times.